tzwel/com.unity.multiplayer.docs/docs/learn/dealing-with-latency.md

 Some other examples include:
 - Physics based doors swinging in different direction based on local collision when there's contention
 - IK solving locally for your feet when walking on stairs
 - Death ragdolls where a dead character's body doesn't influence your gameplay anymore and can desync from one client to another.
-The server syncs all clients that "this character is now dead" and send it's death position.
+The server syncs all clients that "this character is now dead" and sends its death position.
 From that point, clients can apply ragdoll physics how they want without syncing between clients.
 Since they have no gameplay impact, it doesn't matter if the ragdoll is in a tree for one person and a ditch for another.
 Eventually, the players respawn or the ragdolls disappear, and your game state is in sync again.

 In each situation, you need to ensure the reinterpretation doesn't affect gameplay critical systems.
 In the first example, if the number of gun kills and knife kills are important to your player's stats, this solution might not be doable.